Mexalucard0/Seatbelt-with-sounds/README.md

 Changes:

-* Check engine is running.
-Warning only displays / sounds when engine is running.
+* Warning only displays / sounds when engine is running
 * New warning sound
+* Remove jQuery dependency